IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 __________________________________________________________________________________________________________________________________________
 0290(X'122') Database in use.
 The znsq_destroy API detected the database is still open/allocated.

-             Ensure a the connection for this database is closed usng the znsq_close API before attempting to destory the data set.
+             Ensure the connection for this database is closed using the znsq_close API before attempting to destory the database.
 _________________________________________________________________________________________________________________________________________
 0292(X'124') UTF8 conversion failed.
 The `znsq_report_stats` API encountered an error converting data set information (such as the data set name)
              to UTF8.
 This is likely due to an invalid connenction token or an internal error.